WordPress/gutenberg/docs/design/block-design.md

 When selected, your block may surface additional options like input fields or buttons to configure the block directly, especially when they are necessary for basic operation.

-#### Do:

-![A Google Maps block with inline, always-accessible controls required for the block to function](./block-controls-do.png)
+![A Google Maps block with inline, always-accessible controls required for the block to function](./block-controls-do.png) **Do:**

-*In this example, the block is not functional unless the URL has supplied, it's an essential control that should be rendered inside the block edit view.*

-#### Don't:
+For controls that are essential the the operation of the block, provide them directly in inside the block edit view.

 ![A Google Maps block with essential controls moved to the sidebar where they can be contextually hidden](./block-controls-dont.png)

-*In this example, the block's essential options do not appear functional to a user who has dismissed the sidebar.*
+**Don't:**
+Do not put controls that are essential to the block in the sidebar, or the block will appear non-functional to mobile users, or desktop users who have dismissed the sidebar.

 ### Advanced Block Settings

 The “Block” tab of the Settings Sidebar can contain additional block options and configuration.
 Keep in mind that a user can dismiss the sidebar and never use it.
 You should not put critical options in the Sidebar.

-#### Do:

-![A screenshot of the paragraph block's advanced settings in the sidebar](./advanced-settings-do.png)
+![A screenshot of the paragraph block's advanced settings in the sidebar](./advanced-settings-do.png) **Do:**

-*In this example, the Drop Cap feature is not necessary for the basic operation of the block, and can be put in the Block tab as optional configuration.*
+Because the Drop Cap feature is not necessary for the basic operation of the block, you can put it ub the Block tab as optional configuration.

 ### Consider mobile